The Components of Sapience Explained

 As I tried to show in the last installment, the key to understanding the role of sapience is how judgment interacts with cleverness to guide decision processing.
 This is how sapience affects behavior.
 Here I will try to show how the other three components of sapience work together to create the framework of judgment.

 Figure 1.
 Sapience can be viewed as four main, interacting functions; judgment, strategic perspective, systems perspective, and moral sentiment.
-All of these are supported by the storehouse of tacit knowledge generated by judgment-guided learning (cleverness).
+All of these are supported by the storehouse of tacit knowledge generated by judgment-guided learning (supplied by cleverness).
+See text for explanation.

-It might be a good idea to pause at this point and distinguish between two types of memories that are sometimes confused, namely between declarative memory and what I have been calling tacit memory (also known as implicit memory).
+It might be a good idea to pause at this point and distinguish between two types of memories that are sometimes confused, namely between declarative memory and what I have been calling tacit memory (also a form of implicit memory).
 The former involves memories of actual events, places, faces, etc. The latter is the background knowledge of concepts, categories, and models.
-Specific memories of places, things, etc., may be the foreground of consiousness while meaning and context, unbidden to ordinary consciousness, is the background.
-The two memory types are not disconnected, though they are undoubtedly coded differently in the brain and occupy different locations in the cortices.
+Specific memories of places, things, etc., may be the foreground of consciousness while meaning and context, unbidden to ordinary consciousness, is the background.
+The two memory types are not disconnected, though they are undoubtedly coded differently in the brain and have different locations in the cortices devoted to their management.
 One form of declarative memory called episodic memory is what most people think about as being 'memories'.
 For example, they might think that our heads are full of strings of episodes, like frames in a movie film, that somehow all connect, and that is all there is to memory.
 But memory doesn't work this way.
 What seems to make episodes encode in memory is a strong relationship to the background meaning, specifically, affective tagging or somatic marking.
-Briefly, our brains do have an ability to encode sequences of a sort (after all that is what motor programs are).
+Briefly, our brains do have an ability to encode sequences of a sort such as the script described above (after all that is what motor programs are).
 So a specific episode may be encoded given sufficient motivation to do so.
+As an example we may have a vivid memory of going to a specific restaurant and proposing to our fiance.
+We might not remember what we ate or how much we tipped the waiter, but we remember most of the actions and they are often indexed by the order of events (I proposed right after they served the dessert).
 But the pieces that make up the salient parts of an episode are probably not in discrete packages.
 Rather an episode is reconstructed from pieces of both episodic and tacit memories that are recalled in a specific sequence.

 More importantly, there may be a deeper relationship between episodic and tacit memory in that temporarily stored episodes (from the day's activities) in working memory may get analyzed for semantic content which is transferred to tacit memory.
 At least some researchers suspect this is what is going on in REM sleep.
 Episodes having unique relevance might be transferred to longer term episodic encoding during non-REM sleep periods.
 Much research is needed to say much more about the way memories get formed.
 But the ways in which memory types are used has been revealed sufficiently to make note of these differences.
 Henceforth I will mostly be concerned with tacit knowledge (note also that tacit knowledge also involves procedural knowledge, as in how to perform some complex tasks without conscious attention or intervention, like riding a bike.)